-Bake pizza at 400 F for about 20 to 25 minutes, or until crust is browned and cheese is melted and bubbly.
+Bake pizza in the oven for about 20 to 25 minutes, or until crust is browned and cheese is melted and bubbly.

-How to Freeze and Defrost Homemade Pizza Dough - To freeze pizza dough, prepare and let it rise in the bread machine on dough cycle.
-Divide it into pizza-size portions (depending on the size of your pan(s).
+- To freeze pizza dough, prepare and let it rise in the bread machine on the dough cycle.
+Divide it into pizza-sized portions (depending on the size of your pan(s).
 Rub some olive oil over the dough ball and place it in a freezer bag.
 Seal the bag, squeezing out as much air as possible.
 Store the dough in the freezer for up to 3 months.
 To defrost, remove the dough from the freezer and let it defrost in the refrigerator for about 12 hours or overnight.
 Take the dough out of the bag and let it rest at room temperature for about 30 minutes.

-How to Freeze a Prepared Homemade Pizza - Line one or more pans with the pizza dough and bake the dough at 450 F for about 4 minutes, or until dry looking but not browned.
+- To freeze a prepared homemade pizza, line one or more pans with the pizza dough and bake the dough at 450 F for about 4 minutes, or until dry looking but not browned.
 Cool completely, add sauce, toppings, and shredded cheese, and freeze on a baking sheet until frozen solid.
 Wrap the frozen pizza(s) in plastic wrap and then wrap in foil.
 Store the pizzas in the freezer for up to 3 months.
 Bake the frozen pizzas at 450 F or hotter on a baking stone or in a pizza pan for about 12 to 15 minutes, or until the crust is browned and the cheese is bubbling.